tianshu-Michael-yu/tianshu-Michael-yu.github.io/_posts/2025-11-16-inference-engine.md

             self._output_processor.process(output)
 ```

-The worker gets more batch as the engine sends batch to it through the remote call `queue_batch`.
-The worker loop is very simple, get the next_batch in the queue, call the inferencer to do the inference and finally let the output processor to process the output.
-The output processor don't do any real work on GPU.
-It simply wait for the result of the inference from transfering from GPU to CPU and process it.
-The processing may also include send the result back to the engine.
+- Workers ingest batches via `queue_batch`, typically invoked by the engine.
+- The worker loop is intentionally tight: fetch the next batch, run inference, ship outputs to the output processor.
+- Output processors live on the CPU side.
+They wait for GPU→CPU transfers to finish, perform light post-processing, and RPC results back to the engine or a streaming endpoint.

+### Inferencer Responsibilities

 ```python3
 class Inferencer: